don-smith/ssb-tutorial/README.md

 ## Preparation

 This tutorial uses [Docker](https://www.docker.com) so we can easily setup our laboratory with a few clients on a single machine easily.
 You don't need to have previous experience with Docker - detailed steps and explanations are provided.
-If you don't already have Docker installed, you can [get Docker here](https://docs.docker.com/engine/getstarted/step_one/#step-1-get-docker).
+If you don't already have it installed, you can [get Docker here](https://docs.docker.com/engine/getstarted/step_one/#step-1-get-docker).
 You also need to [install Docker Compose](https://docs.docker.com/compose/install/) if you haven't already.

 Once you're set up, these two commands (run separately) should not give you unexpected results: